brlin-tw/ubuntu-desktop-vagrant/README.md

 ## Prerequisites

-The following prerequisites must be match in order to use this solution:
+The following prerequisites must be satisfied in order to use this solution:

 * The host system must have the following software installed and has its commands available in the command search PATHs:
     + OPTIONAL - (Your preferred archive extraction application/utility)